chrisbroski/supportyourlocal/README.md

 Auto login after password change or set

+Abstract out error/msg section in all templates

+Triple-bracket API_DIR in templates

 ## Features for next version

 Deploy separate font and back ends to prod.